alex45298/alex45298/README.md

 - 👋 Hi, I’m @alex45298
-- 👀 I’m interested in
+- 👀 I’m interested in biology, music, computer science and literature.
 - 🌱 I’m currently learning medicine.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any project in python, java or C#.
-- 📫 How to reach me ...
+- 📫 The easiest way to reach me is by email.

 <!---
 alex45298/alex45298 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.